-- All-metal or gold: Widely considered the strongest and most durable crown, all-metal restorations are generally crafted from gold or a white-colored dental alloy.
-Unfortunately, these crowns don’t blend in with the smile.
+- All metal or gold: Widely considered the strongest and most durable of crown.
+All metal restorations are generally crafted from gold or a dark non precious dental alloy.
+Unfortunately, the gold color is unpopular because it stands out in a smile.
 For this reason, many patients avoid this option.

 - All-ceramic: Made with layers of high-quality dental ceramic, these restorations are incredibly beautiful and lifelike.
 They even reflect light in a similar fashion as natural teeth.
 All-ceramic crowns can be an excellent option for restoring front teeth (which are not placed under excessive bite forces).
 Unfortunately, they may not be strong enough to restore back teeth.

-- Stainless steel: These prefabricated crowns are intended for temporary use.
+- Stainless steel: These pre-made generic crowns are intended for temporary use.
 They are often placed in pediatric patients, or may serve as temporary restorations until final crowns can be made.

 About POM Crowns

 Now that we’ve summed up the other types of dental crowns, we’ll explore POM restorations.
-These crowns have been routinely provided for patients since the late 1950s – and for many years, they were considered the “golden standard” for tooth restoration.
+These crowns have been considered the “golden standard” for tooth restoration since the late 1950s.

-So, what is a POM crown?
-The name actually reveals a lot: The crown is built with a metal base and porcelain is baked on top of it.
+The name actually reveals how a POM crown is made.
+The crown is built with a metal supporting base and porcelain is baked on top of it.
 The end result is a very strong and beautiful crown.